-Another advantage with nano CBD products is that you have a much more broad range of product types from which to choose.
-As mentioned earlier, nano CBD opened up the entire world of beverages with nano CBD oil infusion.
-Everything from water to soft drinks and beer.
+Another advantage that comes with nano CBD products is that you have a much more broad range of product types from which to choose.
+As mentioned earlier, nano CBD opened up the entire world of beverages with nano CBD infusion.
+Everything from water to soft drinks, beer, and energy shots.
 More and more brands are adding nano CBD to their list of ingredients.

-Edible products ranging from candy treats like CBD gummie bears and chocolate confections to nutritional products, athletic performance, sleep aids, cold symptom lozenges, and even cooking and baking ingredients like cannabutter is now common and easy to make in your own kitchen.
+Edible products ranging from candy treats like CBD gummies and chocolate confections to nutritional products, athletic performance, sleep aids, cold symptom lozenges, and even cooking and baking ingredients like cannabutter is now common and easy to make in your own kitchen.

 Topical CBD products like transdermal patches, lotions, salves, roll-on emulsions, and bath products are some of the most widely used new product types.
 These are also recommended to be used in conjunction with orally administered CBD in larger doses.

-Traditional products in the form of sublingual tincture oil and gel capsules remain the most popular forms of nano CBD products.
+Traditional products in the form of gel capsules or sublingual tincture oil remain the most popular forms of nano CBD products.

-Many biochemists, physicians, and health professionals have told me that they recommend patients compare these two basic forms of CBD.
+Many biochemists, physicians, and health professionals have told me that they recommend their patients compare these two basic forms of CBD.
 That being traditional CBD hemp oil products compared to nano CBD products.
-The data is expanding rapidly, and it’s only logical that consumers do their own due diligence as they would any other ingestible product.
+The data is expanding rapidly, and it’s only logical that consumers do their own due diligence as they would any other ingestible, heallth product.